Bishoftu: History

 Bishoftu, as a definite entity, did not come into existence until after the Second World War.
-Accounts of earlier travelers call the region "Adda", although one Swedish memoir from 1935 mentions a village named "Bishoftu"; the future Cabinet minister Makonnen Habte-Wold was born in this village.
+Accounts of earlier travelers call the region "Adda", although one Swedish memoir from 1935 mentions a village named "Bishoftu".
 At about 1 km from Adda, on land that had been owned partly by Emperor Haile Selassie I, the Italians started Azienda Agraria di Biscioftu dell'Opera Nazionale per i Combattenti on 15,000 hectares, intending to create a center of colonization as well as an experimental agricultural station.
 The first foundation stone for the houses was laid 9 December 1937, but only 21 dwellings were ready by May 1938.
 Various administrative and service buildings were also built.

 The history of the Ethiopian Air Force is tightly woven with the history of Bishoftu.
 In 1946, the beginnings of what would become the Ethiopian Air Force was moved from Lideta airport in Addis Ababa, which was needed by Ethiopian Airlines, to Bishoftu.
-The initial group of 19 Swedes under Count Carl Gustaf von Rosen, who were to train the pilots and support personal, arrived there after leaving Sweden between 9 January and 16 July 1946.
+The initial group of 19 Swedes under Count Carl Gustaf von Rosen, who were to train the pilots and support personnel, arrived there after leaving Sweden between 9 January and 16 July 1946.
 Both Ethiopian cadets and the Swedish instructors took part in constructing the first buildings on the base.
 Six Saab 91 Safir training airplanes were bought in Sweden and flown to the new airbase 24 December 1946, and on 10 November 1947, a fleet of 16 Saab-built B-17s were landed at Bishoftu by Swedish pilots.

 Bishoftu has had telephone service since 1954.